(or, SEIZE for short)

 What is collective entrepreneurship?

 Collective entrepreneurship is the very heart of a social solidarity economy – Ordinary people organizing to meet their needs while creating community capital and sometimes even building personal equity.
 We define entrepreneurship as the creation of value and the creative act of meeting the needs of people by organizing production and distribution.
-To launch any collectively owned enterprise there needs to be a minimum of three co-founders and there is no maximum!
+Anything involving the sale of goods or services can be community owned and democratically governed and we help build the collective capacity necessary to do so.

 Governance & Transparency